Back and Neck Pain Doctor in Plano and Allen TX

 Disc problems are common causes of back pain.
 Discs are usually moist, like a sponge with water in it.
 After a disc injury, or as we age, discs lose water and deteriorate in a process called disc degeneration.

-As a disc degenerates it becomes stiff, narrows, and losses it’s ability to act as a shock absorber.
-Bone from the vertebrae above and below the disc may grow forming bone spurs.
+As a disc degenerates, it becomes stiff, narrows, and loses its ability to act as a shock absorber.
+Bone from the vertebrae above and below the disc may grow to form bone spurs.
 If bone spurs get large enough, they may cause pressure on nerves in the spinal canal, causing pain, numbness, and weakness in the arms or legs.
 The combination of disc degeneration and bone spur formation in the spine is called spondylosis.
-Any narrowing within the spinal canal, from bone spur formation or from any other cause is called spinal stenosis.
+Any narrowing within the spinal canal, from bone spur formation or from any other cause, is called spinal stenosis.
 Spondylosis or spinal stenosis can occur at any level in the spine-cervical, thoracic, or lumbar.

 Bulging Disc, Protruding Disc, Herniated Disc, Extruded Disc

 Over time, because of injury or degeneration, discs start to change shape.
 Many terms describe this change in shape including bulging, protruding, herniated, prolapsed, and slipped.
 They generally describe a disc that is displaced beyond the limits of the intervertebral disc space.